Internship: English 6620

 Teaching Internships for Current Teachers

-Many students in our MA program are already teaching in their own classrooms where they are lesson-planning, teaching, grading, etc. If they would like to get the experience teaching in the college classroom, they should follow the directions for the Teaching Internships above.
-But those students can also choose to use their own classrooms as the "Site of Praxis" they will focus on in the English 6620 course.
-Here is the Contract for Working Teachers that you will need to sign and turn in to your coordinator for a permit to add 6620.
+Many students in our MA program are already teaching in their own workplaces.
+If they would like to get experience teaching in the college classroom, they should follow the directions for the Teaching Internships above.
+But these students can also choose to intern in their own workplaces by shadowing another teacher who can act as their internship mentor.
+In that case, you will complete the Teaching Internship Contract and identify the "Other" internship site (along with the other details), and then sign and turn it in to your coordinator for a permit to add 6620.

 Alternative Internship Sites